Research Article - Journal of Environmental and Occupational Health (2024)

 Methods: A literature search was conducted across four databases for studies between 2012-2023.
 Data abstraction was standardized and analysed descriptively.

-Results: 36 studies were reviewed, identifying six designed interventions for outdoor workers.
+Results: Thirty-Six studies were reviewed, identifying six designed interventions for outdoor workers.
 Significant heterogeneity was observed across methodological approaches, the populations, and study durations.
 The reviewed studies provided valuable insights into the effectiveness of various interventions, emphasizing the importance of comprehensive strategies incorporating multiple interventions, including hydration practices, rest breaks, cooling measures, training, and environmental monitoring to mitigate heat stress.
 The WRS intervention was mostly effective in mitigating heat stress, heat-related injuries and illnesses, and fatalities.

 Conclusion: The effectiveness of heat stress interventions varies, but no single approach is sufficient alone to mitigate heat stress.